 FAQs About Low Fructose Fruits and Foods

-Yes, bananas are relatively low in fructose and can be eaten in moderation on a low fructose diet.
-A medium banana contains about 5 grams of sugar, which is manageable for most people with fructose intolerance.
+Yes, bananas are fairly low in fructose and can be eaten in moderation on a low-fructose diet.
+A medium banana has about 5 grams of sugar, which most people with fructose intolerance can handle.

 Are strawberries low in fructose?

 Yes, strawberries are low in fructose.
-A cup of strawberries contains about 7 grams of sugar, mostly glucose and sucrose, making them a good option for a low fructose diet.
+One cup of strawberries contains around 7 grams of sugar, mostly in the form of glucose and sucrose.
+This makes them a suitable choice for a low-fructose diet, especially if you’re sensitive to fructose or managing digestive issues.

 What are some common symptoms of fructose intolerance?